SALE! Use code blackfriday for 40% off everything!

 The complete code listing is as follows:

-Video has time dimension.
+The video has a time dimension.
 But in OpenCV, you are dealing with one frame at a time.
 This can make the video processing consistent with image processing so you can reuse the techniques from one to another.

 What other transformations can you think of to apply to the image frames?